michaeljsteel/NumBAT/docs/source/intro.rst

 Development team
 ================

-|NUMBAT| was developed by Bjorn Sturmberg, Kokou Dossou, Blair Morrison, Chris
+|NUMBAT| was originally developed by Bjorn Sturmberg, Kokou Dossou, Blair Morrison, Chris
 Poulton and Michael Steel in a collaboration between Macquarie University, the University of Technology Sydney, and the University of Sydney.
+Continuing development is by Michael Steel at Macquarie University.

 We thank Christian Wolff, Mike Smith and Mikolaj Schmidt for contributions.